 Euglena’s Secret Immune Health Benefits

 This strain – Euglena gracilis – is what’s known as a protist.
 That means it shares characteristics with both animals and plants.
-It’s classified by the way it moves and how it lives, and that’s what makes it so valuable for your immune health.
+It’s classified by the way it moves and how it lives, and that’s what makes it so valuable as a support for your normal immune health.

 A freshwater microalgae, Euglena has a high nutritional value made up of protein, vitamins, fatty acids and antioxidants like carotenoids.